Stable Doors reference image

 Stable Doors in White Woodgrain

-Handle and locking finish: White
+Handle and locking finish

 Stable doors need hardware that works with the split opening: handle finish, cylinder, drip-bar detail, and how the upper and lower sections secure together.